p2panda/p2panda/p2panda-sync/README.md

 optional implementations for efficient sync of append-only log-based data types.
 These optional implementations may be activated via feature flags.
 Finally, `p2panda-sync` provides helpers to encode wire messages in CBOR.

+## Features

+- Transport- and data-type agnostic trait definitions compatible with `p2panda-net`
+- Efficient and ready-to-use implementation for log-height based sync of p2panda core data-types
+- Privacy-first design allowing implementations to reveal as little information as possible during handshake phase
+- Generic design to re-use the same sync protocol for very different applications

 ## License